Nap0814/Fantasy-Football-Analysis_Website/README.md

  height="600"
  frameborder="0"
  ></iframe>
  This box plot shows the distribution of points by position.
-This Plot shows us that the most valuble position is quarterback followed by runningback.
+This Plot shows us that the most valuable position is quarterback followed by runningback.

  ## Fantasy Points Vs Year Histogram
  <iframe